tuckbarber/cacao-docs/docs/util-size.md

 ### Extra small screen

-Only apply to viewports defined as extra small.
+Only applies to viewports defined as extra small.

   * `u-xs-size1of12` / `u-xs-size1of10` / `u-xs-size1of8`
   * `u-xs-size1of6` / `u-xs-size2of12`